dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## How to specify allowed and blocked URLs for a protected browser

-Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:
+Using the procedure to create a Microsoft Edge or Managed Browser app configuration, supply the following key and value pair:

 |Key|Value|
 |-|-|